 After the tour, you will return to the boat for lunch, across the Nile from a gorgeous house built by a English architect Somers Clark in the XIXth Century.
 In the afternoon, the boat will arrive at Edfu, home to the very famous temple dedicated to the God Horus.
 This temple is among the best preserved in all of Egypt.
 Horse and carriage will take you to and from the temple through the busy city streets.
 After returning to the boat, you will set sail for the banks of an island to spend the night and take walks under banana trees.

-Day 3: Desert Walk
+Day 3: Island Walk & Swim

 Day 4: Djebel Silsileh